 If you can crochet a rectangle, you can make this easy crochet top pattern!
 With very simple stitches and minimal counting, this lightweight top is a perfect mindless make to work on poolside.
-Get the free pattern in nine sizes below or purchase the ad-free, printable pdf for $2.99 here.
+Get the free pattern in nine sizes below or purchase the ad-free, printable pdf here.

 If like me, you shy away from most summer garments made of yarn (hot!), this easy crochet top pattern will make you think again!
 Made with flatteringly drapey yarn that's also refreshingly light, this top is wearable all summer and layer-able all fall.